Keep up to date with the latest news, events, resources and initiatives.

-Read more about participating in the All The Remains project
+Read more about participating in the All The Remains project (PDF, 202kB)

 We’ve produced a poster and flyer that you can use to direct your museum’s visitors to see your WWI collection online.
 This is a great way to extend their visit beyond the physical display space.

 All That Remains poster (PDF, 837kB)

 All That Remains email banner (PNG, 31kB)

 We hope you enjoy getting to know New Zealand’s wartime collections through All That Remains.

 Te Papa is delighted to release some of its collection images for reuse.
 Over 30,000 images are now downloadable, for free, in the highest resolution we have them.
 You can search for and download them at Collections Online.

 Over 14,000 images are available under a Creative Commons licence CC BY-NC-ND.
 If you aren’t familiar with Creative Commons it can look a little complicated, but what it means is you can use those images if attribute the image (we help you do that at each download page).
 You can’t make money from using the image, and you can’t change the image.
 Might sound a little restrictive but there is plenty you can still do, like use it in your homework, on your blog, print it and hang it on your wall…